AndreDataAnalytics/AndreDataAnalytics/README.md

 You can reach me at andre.miguel.a.torres@gmail.com.

-## ✨ Acknowledgements

-Thank you for visiting my profile!
+## ✨ Thank you for visiting my profile!
 Feel free to explore my projects and leave a ⭐️ if you find something interesting.

--->